Good Books and Great Getaways: Spring is a Reader’s Delight

 Melissa Thomson – Owner of Bearly Used Books in Parry Sound

 Normally the store will receive around 150,000 to 170,000 books a year for a store credit.
-Last year that was closer to 330,000.
 Each book brought is is catalogued, categorized and neatly organized into small alcoves or rooms.
 The store has everything from university textbooks, children’s books, travel guides and classic novels.
 Plus lots of comfy chairs if you need to try before you buy.
 “Books are just ideal way to relax,” says Thomson.
 “Springtime is a great chance to book a cabin, peruse the store and curl up with a good book.
 A ‘restcation’ as I like to call it.”

 The Owl Pen, Bracebridge

-As well as books there is a section for vinyl and musical instruments.
+As well as a stunning array of new and used books there is a section for vinyl and musical instruments.

 “Book stores are just a great place to come and hang out for a few hours,” she says.
 “We are all about small-town life.
 Slow down.
 Breathe.
 We have rooms where you can just sit and enjoy; just be.”